 Cheating is considered a very serious offense by the faculty and staff of Springboro High School.
+Cheating is subject to discipline which includes the consequences listed below.

 Plagiarism is a violation of academic integrity, and any student in the high school who is found guilty of plagiarism is subject to serious repercussions listed below.
 Plagiarism is an act of fraud.
 It involves both stealing someone else's work, and lying about it afterward.
 When you plagiarize you use another's original words or ideas as though they were your own.